 ACT, SAT and High School Transcripts can be evaluated for Math and English placement.
 Please email firstname.lastname@example.org to find out what type of placement is appropriate for you.

 Note: Due to safety concerns regarding COVID-19, Accuplacer testing is available only by appointment or through an online proctoring company called Examity.
 Students who walk into the testing center will not be able to take the Accuplacer test without first making an appointment.

 Students interested in taking the Accuplacer through Examity must have a computer that meets Examity/Accuplacer requirements for software, audio, and video.
 There is also a $25 fee for the online proctoring service.

-Official documentation of ACT/SAT scores (20 or higher in Math and Reading and 18 in English) or successful completion of previous college level courses may exempt a student from taking the Accuplacer.
+Official documentation of successful completion of previous college level courses may exempt a student from needing placement.

 5. Provide Official Transcript